Wonnerup House: Land

-The land on which Wonnerup House stands was originally surveyed as Sussex lot 4, which George Layman Sr. purchased after he received title to Sussex lot 3, some 500 acres.
+The land on which Wonnerup House stands was originally surveyed as Sussex lot 4, which Layman Sr purchased after he received title to Sussex lot 3, some 500 acres.
 Over time, the Layman family purchased adjoining acreage; at its peak, the farm covered an area of over 2500 acres.
-George Layman Jr. handed over management of the farm to his youngest son, James, in the 1900s.
+Layman Jr handed over management of the farm to his youngest son, James, in the 1900s.
 After James' death in 1911, the farm was passed back to his parents and four unmarried sisters to manage.
 Eventually a nephew took over the management, and in 1962, with the death of the last Layman sister, the farm was sold and subdivided, with the parcel of land upon which Wonnerup House and associated buildings are located being acquired by the National Trust of Australia in 1971.
 This sale included the furniture, personal effects and Aboriginal artifacts collected by the Layman family since 1829.
 In 1973 the National Trust opened Wonnerup House to the public and the Western Australian Government then gave the old school house and teacher's residence site to the National Trust.

 School and teacher's house

-Over the road are the school (1873) and teacher's house (1885) built on land given to the government by George Layman Jr.
+Over the road are the school (1873) and teacher's house (1885) built on land given to the government by Layman Jr.